 23.4 The Federal Trade Commission has jurisdiction over Thunderhead’s compliance with the Privacy Shield.
 In certain situations, we may be required to disclose personal information requested by government authorities, including for national security or law enforcement purposes.

-23.5 Thunderhead commits to cooperate with The UK Information Commissioner’s Office and/or the Swiss Federal Data Protection and Information Commissioner and comply with the advice given by UK Information Commissioner’s Office and the Swiss Federal Data Protection and Information Commissioner with regard to personal data transferred from the EU, EEA and Switzerland.
+23.5 Thunderhead commits to cooperate with The UK Information Commissioner’s Office and/or the Swiss Federal Data Protection and Information Commissioner and comply with the advice given by UK Information Commissioner’s Office and the Swiss Federal Data Protection and Information Commissioner with regard to personal data transferred from the EU, UK, and Switzerland.

 24. SFDC Services Specific Provisions